Crease (cricket): For the fielding side

 For the fielding team the popping crease is used as one test of whether the bowler has bowled a no-ball.
 To avoid a no-ball, some part of the bowler's front foot in the delivery stride (that is, the first impression of stride when he/she releases the ball) must be behind the popping crease when it lands, although it does not have to be grounded.
 The foot may be on the line as long as some part of his/her foot is behind the line.
 This has given rise to the term "the line belongs to the umpire."
 In addition, a no-ball is called if the bowled ball bounces more than once before it reaches the popping crease of the striker, or if more than two non-wicketkeeping fielders are behind that popping crease on the on side at the time of the delivery.
 There is no limit to how far a bowler may bowl behind the crease other than that he must be visible to the umpire sufficient for him to verify that the bowling is indeed legal.

 For the batting side

 For a batsman the popping crease – which can be referred to as the batting crease in the context of batting – determines whether they have been stumped or run out.
 This is described in Laws 29, 38, and 39 of the Laws of Cricket.
 For a run-out, the wicket near the popping crease must be put down when the batsman is not within their ground behind the popping crease.
-A 2010 amendment to Law 29 clarified the circumstance where the wicket is put down while a batsman has become fully airborne after having first made his ground; the batsman is regarded to not be out of his ground.
+A 2010 amendment to Law 29 clarified the circumstance where the wicket is put down while a batsman has become fully airborne after having first made his ground; the batsman is regarded as not being out of his ground.